-Hungary: First RES tender selected 71 solar bids1.
-April 2020. / SEE Energy News
+Hungary: First RES tender selected 71 solar bids, SEE Energy News

 The Hungarian Energy and Public Utility Regulatory Authority (MEKH) published the final results of the procurement round that was launched last October.
 A total of 72 projects were selected, with the only exception to solar being a proposal for a 500 kW landfill gas power plant.
 The combined value of the winning projects stands at around 112 million euros.
 Hungary will sign contracts with the developers of 71 solar projects following the country’s first technology-neutral renewables tender.